JetBrains/kotlin-web-site/pages/docs/reference/nested-classes.md

 </div>

-_Note_: on the JVM, if the object is an instance of an functional Java interface (i.e. a Java interface with a single abstract method), you can create it using a lambda expression prefixed with the type of the interface:
+_Note_: on the JVM, if the object is an instance of a functional Java interface (i.e. a Java interface with a single abstract method), you can create it using a lambda expression prefixed with the type of the interface:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>